vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/vtex-composable-components.md

 ## Integrations

 Integrations allow external providers to integrate their solutions with VTEX stores by leveraging [VTEX APIs](https://developers.vtex.com/docs/api-reference).
 Many integrations are readily available from our partner ecosystem.
-Merchants juat need to install and configure them before use.
+Merchants just need to install and configure them before use.
 You can also develop new integrations by following our integration guides or request this service from our [partners](https://help.vtex.com/en/tracks/vtex-store-overview--eSDNk26pdvemF3XKM0nK9/4yPqZQyj0t675QpcG7H6yl#implementation-partners).

 For more information about how integrations work, see our [Backend integrations overview](https://help.vtex.com/en/tracks/vtex-store-overview--eSDNk26pdvemF3XKM0nK9/7euXDZR5CCnVFSrXyczIhu) and the **Integration Guides** section in our [Developer Portal](https://developers.vtex.com/docs/guides).